 Definition 10.
-A category C equipped with a functor $F: C \to \operatorname{Set}$ satisfying the properties of Theorem 9 is called a Galois category.
-The automorphism group $\operatorname{Aut}(F)$ is called the fundamental group.
+A category C equipped with a functor $F : C \to \text{Set satisfying}$ the properties of Theorem 9 is called a Galois category.
+The automorphism group Aut(F) is called the fundamental group.

 Remark 11.
 The automorphism group is canonically a subgroup